Hartshorne, Oklahoma: History

+Hartshorne was also linked to Haileyville, Bache, Alderson, Krebs, and McAlester by the Pittsburg County Railway interurban from 1903 to 1946.

 The Holy Rosary Church, complete with a rectory, a convent, and a parochial school, was built in 1895 by Russian and other Eastern European immigrants.
 Other churches constructed before the 20th Century were: Baptist, Methodist, Christian, Presbyterian, and Episcopal.
 The Saints Cyril and Methodius Russian Orthodox Greek Catholic Church remains a town landmark and is included on the National Register of Historic Places listings in Pittsburg County, Oklahoma.
 Completed in 1916, it replaced an earlier 1897 version that immigrants from Russia and other eastern European countries constructed.

 The Saints Cyril and Methodius church had been owned by the Sts.
 Cyril Methodius Orthodox Church, Inc. (Note: Identified in court as a non-profit Oklahoma corporation.)
 On March 20, 2016, a man named Bill Melancon filed a quitclaim deed in the Pittsburg County Clerk's office, transferring ownership of the property to Melancon.
 The quitclaim deed had been signed by Bill O'Nesky, a church member, who Melancon claimed was a church trustee.
 Melanin also presented a Special Warranty Deed dated in 2010, by Bill O’Nesky, Tanya O’Nesky, and Foy Ledbetter, identified as successor trustees of the church.
 A group of church members first learned about the alleged sale soon afterward, when they found strangers on and inside the property.
 They filed suit in District Court.
 The case came before Judge James Bland in April 2016.
 (Note: By this time, Bill O'Nesky, then about 90 years old, had died.)
 Judge Bland issued a restraining order to bar Melancon, his agents and representatives from coming on or within 100 yards of the property, or removing anything or making any changes before Bland revisited the case in June 2010.
 An out of court settlement between the church members before the date set by the judge resulted in the dismissal of the case, and a deed signed by Melanin transferring ownership back to the church.